sherifsiyanbola/dsc_fud_solu/README.md

 Citizen - Government Interaction Platform.

-mutaru mu gyara is a platform that serve as communication medium between government and their citizenz. it ease the way people makes enquiries and track their project from various sector. the most facing problem and challenges in our locality is corruption, with Mutaru Mu Gyara is going to solve this worsen burden.
+mutaru mu gyara is a platform that serve as communication medium between government and the citizen.
+It eases the way people makes enquiries and track their project from various sector.

 The platform provides citizens with the following: